Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Maximum Likelihood Estimation for the Lasso

 At some arbitrary iteration $t$, our sampler first makes the draw

-This sampling task is quite simple in the sense that $\xi |M, \eta$ has a multivariate normal distribution constrained to a convex set and can thus be sampled via the standard Gibbs sampler described in Section \ref{sec:selectedMeans}.
+This sampling task is quite simple in the sense that $\xi |M, \eta$ has a multivariate normal distribution constrained to a convex set.
 Next, we make a proposal for each selected variable.
 For the $j$th selected variable we sample:

 where $l_j$ and $u_j$ are as defined in \eqref{upperlowerdef}.
 If the sign of $r_j$ differs from the sign of $\eta_j^{t-1}$, then we must verify that $\xi^{t}$ from \eqref{eq:xit} satisfies the constraints imposed by the new set of signs.
 If the constraints described in (\ref{zeroCondition}) are not satisfied, then the proposal is rejected.
 If the proposal yields a point that satisfies both \eqref{zeroCondition} and (\ref{oneCondition}) then no further adjustment is necessary and the acceptance probability is $1$ because the proposal is full conditional \citep{Chib1995understanding}.
 On the other hand, if the proposed point is not in the set from \eqref{oneCondition}, then a sign change has been performed and we must update the values for other coordinates.
-In such a case we make a proposal for all other coordinates of $\eta$ from the one-dimensional truncated normal distribution.

 Denote by $\text{TN}(a, b, \mu, \sigma^{2})$ a univariate normal distribution with mean $\mu$ and variance $\sigma^{2}$ constrained to the interval $(a,b)$.
 For all variables $k \neq j$ we sample a proposal from the following distribution: